martinwellman/odm-qpcr-analyzer/qpcr_analyzer/excel_calculator.md

 **NOTE:** These changes should be made in a branch sometime in the future, rather than made directly on the master openpyxl.

-These changes can be applied by running [localfixes.sh](localfixes.sh).

 Openpyxl uses the \__slots__ attribute for cell classes, preventing us from adding custom attributes to objects of the class.
 We therefore modify both openpyxl.Cell and openpyxl.MergedCell with an additional `calculated_value` member in the classes' \__slots__.
 The `attached_data` member also added by the above is not for calculating formula values, but is instead used by other QPCR utilities to attach pd.DataFrame rows to cells (`attached_data` is a list of rows), so can be removed if not required. `calculated_value` is the literal value, and is saved to the Workbook when serializing to disk.

 ## Usage